Asbestos and Lead Information for Municipal Officials

 This information is for town health officers, city or town officials, and zoning, fire or code enforcement officials.

 Asbestos and lead pose health risks, and they may be found in buildings and other structures.
-Because of this, the Health Department and the Environmental Protection Agency have specific requirements for the maintenance, renovation and demolition of buildings and other structures.
+The Health Department and the Environmental Protection Agency have specific requirements for the maintenance, renovation and demolition of buildings and other structures.

 Asbestos-containing materials (ACMs) are only dangerous when they are disturbed or handled incorrectly.
 If ACMs are not handled properly, asbestos particles can be breathed in.
 Even a small amount of ACM can cause health effects.
 Learn more about the hazards and health effects of asbestos.